LiYao-sfu/EDFtest/README.md

 ```

 ## Troubleshooting
 This package is still under development.
-EDF test for regression models are not available yet.
+EDF test for regression models and discrete discrete distributions
+will be available for the next minor release.

+If you encounter a clear bug, please create an issue on github.
+For questions and other discussion, please
+contact Li Yao by his email.